-- Setting and confirming appointments
+- Scheduling and verifying appointments

-- Sterilizing and preparing instruments for dentists
+- Sterilizing and preparing dental instruments

 - Using suction equipment to clear patients’ mouths

 - Handing instruments to dentists during procedures

 Licensing and certification requirements for dental assistants differ by state, so consult with the New Hampshire dental board for your state’s policies.
 Assistants handling X-ray machines most likely will need to be licensed and certified.
 Many dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) exam provided by the Dental Assisting National Board (DANB).